ZONESTAR3D/Upgrade-kit-guide/Direct Drive Extrruder/readme.md

 ## To fix HOME X issue for Z9V5-MK1 and Z9V5-MK2
 ![](Install_Z9V5.jpg)
 ## How to open the control box
+'''
-'''Losen these four screws to open the control box and then you can find the wire for extrude motors:'''
+Losen these four screws to open the control box and then you can find the wire for extrude motors:
+'''
 ![](OpenZ9V5Box.jpg)